Wildland Fires of 2015 Spark a New Passion for Broadband

 WSU Extension: Debra Hansen, Stevens County Director and Monica Babine, Digital Initiatives Senior Associate

 City of Colville: Nancy Foll, Councilwoman

-Libraries of Stevens County: Amanda Six, Director, and Jessica Varang, IT Manager and Bryan Tidwell, Chewelah Library Manager
+Libraries of Stevens County: Amanda Six, Director, Jessica Varang, IT Manager and Bryan Tidwell, Chewelah Library Manager

 Mary Walker School District: Brandon Rainey, Consultant